Presidential Fellows in Data Science 2018-2019 Program Announcement

-With support from the Office of the President, the Data Science Institute and the Office of Graduate and Postdoctoral Affairs are working together to offer fellowships for teams of graduate students to undertake collaborative research projects that leverage large data sets to advance knowledge in areas of high social impact.
+The Office of the President, the Data Science Institute and the Office of Graduate and Postdoctoral Affairs are working together to offer fellowships for teams of graduate students to undertake collaborative research projects that leverage large data sets to advance knowledge in areas of high social impact.

-Proposal submission will occur through our internal proposal system at https://virginia.infoready4.com/#competitionDetail/1757795
+Proposal submission will occur through the InfoReady internal proposal system https://virginia.infoready4.com/#manageCompetitionsDetail/1767857

-Each team of prospective fellows should submit a single project proposal containing the following:
+Each team of applicants should submit a single project proposal containing the following elements:

-- A research plan, no longer than three pages, single spaced (Times New Roman 12-point font, standard 1" margins), that includes a description of the overarching problem and its significance, and the methods and approach(es) that will be used to address it.
+- One research plan, no longer than three pages, single spaced (Times New Roman 12-point font, standard 1" margins), that includes a description of the overarching problem and its significance, and the methods and approach(es) that will be used to address it.

 - A one-page (maximum) statement from each of the student's adviser that details how the advisor will support the project, especially with his/her own time and attention, attendance at student presentations, etc.

-Final proposals must be submitted to the VPR Office of Graduate and Postdoctoral Affairs no later than Monday, March 20, and will be reviewed by an interdisciplinary panel of faculty.
-Final decisions will be announced by April 1.
+Final proposals must be submitted to the Office of Graduate and Postdoctoral Affairs no later than Monday, March 19 with awards announced no later than April 1.